sailfishos/docs.sailfishos.org/Support/Help_Articles/Accounts_Setup/Troubleshooting_Exchange_Account/README.md

 ---

 This article is meant for troubleshooting problems with Exchange accounts, please note that setting up Exchange account is explained in [this article](/Support/Help_Articles/Accounts_Setup/Setup_Exchange_Account/).
-Please also note that in order to have Exchange account you need to have Sailfish X license, you can read more and buy the license from the [Jolla Shop](https://commerce.jolla.com/).
+Please also note that in order to have Exchange account you need to have Sailfish OS license, you can read more and buy the license from the [Jolla Shop](https://commerce.jolla.com/).

 # Known limitations related to Exchange